mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 ================
 File: docs/sessions/express-mode.md
 ================
-# Vertex Express Mode: Using Sessions and Memory for Free
+# Vertex AI Express Mode: Using Vertex AI Sessions and Memory for Free

 If you are interested in using either the `VertexAiSessionService` or `VertexAiMemoryBankService` but you don't have a Google Cloud Project, you can sign up for Vertex AI Express Mode and get access for free and try out these services!
 You can sign up with an eligible ***gmail*** account [here](https://console.cloud.google.com/expressmode).
 For more details about Vertex AI Express mode, see the [overview page](https://cloud.google.com/vertex-ai/generative-ai/docs/start/express-mode/overview).